Twitter bans Steve Bannon for video suggesting violence against Fauci, FBI Director Wray

 “We will continue to be vigilant as we enforce our policies in the post-election period,” Alex Joseph, a YouTube spokesman, said in a statement to The Post.

-Maxey, Bannon’s co-host, took to his Twitter to express his grievances over the ban.
+Maxey, Bannon’s co-host, took to Twitter to express his grievances over the ban.
 “How does Twitter determine for whom their rules apply?” he wrote.
-“Because, we are all striving for equality before the law.”
+He added: “Because, we are all striving for equality before the law.”

 Bannon did not respond to requests for comment.